Made with seasoned, roasted cauliflower and finished with avocado cream, these Cauliflower Tacos are surprisingly hearty and full of flavor!

 - Roast for 30-40 minutes, until tender and browned, flipping once during the cooking process.

 - Place ripe avocado in a blender or mini food processor.
 Add in fresh lime juice, lime zest, and salt to food processor and blend until smooth and creamy, scraping down sides if needed.
 If you need to thin out your sauce, add in 1 tablespoon of cold water.

 - To serve Cauliflower Tacos, place roasted cauliflower onto tortilla or lettuce wrap.
 Drizzle with avocado sauce and top with pickled red onions, cilantro, and cheese if using.

-This post was originally published in 2019 but was updated in 2020 with new photos.
+This post was originally published in 2019 but was updated in 2023.